kzu/kzu.github.io/_posts/2020-07-21-devenv-terminal.md

 ![Starting powershell prompt at given directory](https://www.cazzulino.com/img/devenv-terminal-dir.png)

 A key reason for using the `-VsInstallPath` in that commandline for powershell is so that the `profiles.json` can be automatically synchronized across machines.
 Visual Studio will install to certain default paths (unless you change it), namely: `%ProgramFiles(x86)%\Microsoft Visual Studio\2019\[Community|Professional|Enterprise]`.
 All preview editions will install by default to `%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Preview`.
-This means your `profiles.json` can be at least very predictable for those two locations.
+This means your `profiles.json` can be at least very predictable for those two locations and work across machines.

 I just moved my `profiles.json` to OneDrive, and then symlink it to the folder where Windows Terminal expects it to be and things (obviously) just work.
 My full profile for the above screenshot, if you're instered, is [in this gist](https://gist.github.com/kzu/26804d6067eb3c8f19d4ac1228972472).